timmybytes/rational-design/README.md

 Rational Design is a tool for generating type-scales for greater consistency in design systems or web design projects.
 It’s built with React Hooks, SCSS, Webpack, and npm scripts, and is fully responsive.

-_Coming Soon: Ability to copy type scale as CSS/SCSS, color palette chooser, font chooser._

 ## About

-Rational Design uses a combination of state and useRef Hooks to dynamically render type scales according to user input.
-This originally created some delays in state updating properly due to [stale closures](https://css-tricks.com/dealing-with-stale-props-and-states-in-reacts-functional-components/), but useRef solves this issue by returning the same `ref` value in memory during each rerender.
+Rational Design uses a combination of `state` and `useRef` Hooks to dynamically render type scales according to user input.
+This originally created some delays in state updating properly due to [stale closures](https://css-tricks.com/dealing-with-stale-props-and-states-in-reacts-functional-components/), but the useRef Hook solves this issue by returning the same `ref` value in memory during each rerender.

 ## Usage

 ### Web App

 Use the [live web app](https://timmybytes.github.io/rational-design/) to create a ratio-based type scale.
-You can click the **info button** for more details.
+You can click the **info button** in the app for more details.
 All related options are updated immediately with React `state` and `useRef` Hooks, so you can play around with the settings to generate different scales.

 <img src='./src/assets/readme-1.png' alt='Rational Design - Info button display'>